gabor-trainer/postgres-admin-2025-nov-03/additional-material/080 - Point-In-Time Recovery (PITR).md

 **Barman:**

-Barman (Backup and Recovery Manager) is another excellent tool:
+Barman (Backup and Recovery Manager) is another excellent tool for Linux environments:

+**Note:** Barman is primarily designed for Linux/Unix systems.
+For Windows PostgreSQL instances, you can run Barman on a separate Linux server and connect to your Windows PostgreSQL instance remotely.

+**Linux configuration:**
 ```ini
 # Barman configuration
 [pg1]